soaresmilton/soaresmilton/README.md

 ### 😀 About me

-📚 I am fullstack web developer.
+📚 Passionate about technology

-💻 I am working with JavaScript, Node.JS, React.JS and Mongo DB
+💻 I am learning fullstack web development focused in Node.JS, React.JS, SQL and No SQL databases

-📚 I am passionate about UI web designs
+📚 I am working with Robotic Process Automation

 🎓 I have a bachelor's degree in Petroleum Engineering, from Universidade Católica de Santos (2019).